 The difference between Cellulosic fires and Hydrocarbon fires extends beyond the temperature and the fuel sources.
 Each of these fires has a unique behaviour which can be noted in duration, growth rate and peak combustion.
 For bench-marking, the fire protective products industry adopted standard fire curves for each type of fire.
 Fire protective products are then classified into two categories based on these fire curves:

-If we are to boil it down, whilst all fires can be catastrophic, fires caused by hydrocarbons are more harmful than those caused by cellulosic materials.
+If we are to boil it down, whilst all fires can be catastrophic, fires caused by hydrocarbons are more violent than those caused by cellulosic materials.

 Fire Protection Systems

 Fire protection systems can be classified into two broad categories – active and passive fire rating.
 Active fire protectors are set in place as responses in the case of fire.
-Where fire or smoke is detected, these systems act to supress the spread of smoke and flame and thus include smoke alarms, fire doors and fire sprinklers.
-Conversely, a passive fire protection system protects a structure from fire through insulation applied to structural steel elements which delays combustion and prolongs structural adequacy.
+Where fire or smoke is detected (and by the way, there are new technologies to detect these elements too.
+Check out our blog on Advances in Building technology), these systems act to supress the spread of smoke and flame and thus include smoke alarms, fire doors and fire sprinklers.
+Conversely, a passive fire protection system protects a structure from fire through insulation applied to structural steel (and increasingly wood) elements which delays combustion and prolongs structural adequacy.
 These systems are designed to allow for fire-fighters to safely enter a building and for occupants to exit the vicinity.

 Both systems have a vital role in the preservation of human life and should be employed correctly.
 In the case of passive fire rating, understanding your requirements (in other words knowing how to interpret the NCC) and determining what to fire rate and with what products can be daunting.
 That is why we are here – to make it easier for you.
 If you need some assistance in understanding what you can and should be doing, contact one of the Permax team today.